ibm-cloud-docs/hybrid-workloads/hybrid-access-tutorial.md

 In this tutorial, you customize how a {{site.data.keyword.powerSys_notm}} administrator can view and access an account with on-premises and off-premises environments.
 In this scenario, a retail company wants to run their core business logic on {{site.data.keyword.IBM_notm}} {{site.data.keyword.powerSys_notm}} on-premises and run front-end services on {{site.data.keyword.Bluemix_notm}}.
 {: shortdesc}

-Create a trusted profile for the {{site.data.keyword.powerSys_notm}} administrator to grant them consistent access across on-premises and cloud envoronments and tailor their platform experience to their job role.
+Create a trusted profile for the {{site.data.keyword.powerSys_notm}} administrator to grant them consistent access across on-premises and cloud environments and tailor their platform experience to their job role.

 ## Before you begin
 {: #before-hybrid}